What is in this leaflet

 What ADT™ Booster looks like

 ADT™ Booster is supplied as a single dose (0.5 mL) in a needle-less pre-filled glass syringe or vial.
 The vaccine should appear as a suspension of white or grey particles in a colourless or light yellow liquid.

 - Diphtheria Toxoid: at least 2 International Units (IU)

 ADT™ Booster does NOT contain:

 - tartrazine or any other azo dyes

-The manufacture of this product includes exposure to bovine derived materials.
-No evidence exists that any case of vCJD (considered to be the human form of bovine spongiform encephalitis) has resulted from the administration of any vaccine product.
+The manufacture of this product includes exposure to cattle derived materials.
+There is no evidence that variant Creutzfeldt-Jakob disease, a brain condition linked to the consumption of cattle with ”mad cow disease” has resulted from the administration of any vaccine product.